Clastify logo

 Primary production is producer biomass gain

 Gross primary production is the total amount of carbon compounds produced by autotrophs through photosynthesis or chemosynthesis in a given area and time.
 Net primary production is the amount of producer biomass left after autotrophs have used some carbon compounds in respiration.
-That remaining portion is available for growth, reproduction and consumption by other organisms.
+That remaining production is available for growth, reproduction and consumption by other organisms.

-Primary production is measured as mass of carbon per unit area per unit time, usually g C m⁻² yr⁻¹.
-Biomes vary a lot in primary production because they differ in light, temperature, water availability, nutrient availability and length of growing season.
+Primary production is measured as mass of carbon per unit area per unit time, usually g C m2 yr1g\ \text{C}\ \text{m}^{-2}\ \text{yr}^{-1}.
+Biomes vary greatly in primary production because light, temperature, water availability, nutrient availability and length of growing season are not the same everywhere.
 Tropical forests can accumulate biomass rapidly; deserts and tundra generally accumulate biomass slowly.

 Image